Thermodynamical aspects of fermions in external electromagnetic fields: Relative entropy and entropy production

 \begin{proposition} Suppose that $\|\mathcal{K}\| < \beta^{-1}$, the relative entropy given in \eqref{eq:new-S0V} is equal to

 where

-If the hypotheses of Lemma \ref{lm:S-traceclass} are satisfied, the trace of $\mathfrak{S}_1$ is finite. \end{proposition}
+If the hypotheses of Lemma \ref{lm:S-traceclass} are satisfied, the trace of $\tilde{\mathfrak{S}}$ is finite. \end{proposition}

 \begin{proof} We start considering the operator under the trace at the right hand side of equation \eqref{eq:new-S0V}.
 The sum over $n$ in this operator is absolutely convergent.
-Furthermore it converges to $\mathfrak{S}_1$.
-To prove this claim we may operate as in the proof of Theorem \ref{lm:T}, actually, using recursively equation \eqref{eq:recursive-relation-simplified} with $\mathcal{K}$ replaced by $u \mathcal{K}$ we can prove that the series at the right hand side of \eqref{eq:new-S0V} truncated at order $N$ in powers of $\mathcal{K}$ is equal to $\mathfrak{S}_1$ up to an error term which vanishes in the limit $N\to\infty$.
-See also Proposition \ref{prop:derivatives}.
-Notice in particular that the factor $1/(n+1)$ present in the $n$-th order term of the expansion of the right hand side of \eqref{eq:new-S0V} arises from the integration on the factor $u^n$ on the interval $[0,1]$.
+Furthermore, it converges to $\tilde{\mathfrak{S}}$.
+To prove this claim, we preliminary see that the power series in $\mathcal{K}$ appearing in \eqref{eq:new-S0V} can be directly obtained using the results of Proposition \ref{prop:derivatives}.
+To show that the series is absolutely convergent we may then operate as in the proof of Theorem \ref{lm:T}, actually, using recursively equation \eqref{eq:recursive-relation-simplified} with $\mathcal{K}$ replaced by $u \mathcal{K}$ we can prove that the series at the right hand side of \eqref{eq:new-S0V} truncated at order $N$ in powers of $\mathcal{K}$ is equal to $\tilde{\mathfrak{S}}$ up to an error term which vanishes in the limit $N\to\infty$.
+Notice in particular that the factor $1/(n+1)$ present in the $n$-th order term of the expansion of the right hand side of \eqref{eq:new-S0V} arises from the integration of the factor $u^n$ on the interval $[0,1]$.
+Under the hypothesis of Lemma \ref{lm:S-traceclass} we know that $\mathfrak{S}$ is trace class and its trace is equal to $\mathscr{S}_{0,K}$ hence $\Tr\tilde{\mathfrak{S}}= \Tr \mathfrak{S}$ and it is finite. \end{proof}